Abu Talul: History

-Not all Bedouins agree to move from tents and structures built on the state lands into apartments prepared for them.
-In permanent planned villages live about 60% of Bedouin citizens of Israel, while the rest - in illegal homes spread all over North Negev subject to demolition and lacking basic services and they refuse to move into the newly built townships with the full basic infrastructure.

-Creation

 Started as an unrecognized Bedouin village, Abu Talul became an officially approved settlement with the implementation of the government Abu Basma plan.
-This plan was to find an appropriate solution to the scattered Bedouin communities living without official permits all over the Northern Negev.
-On February 19, 2006 Abu Talul was recognized officially by the state and became a part of now defunct Abu Basma Regional Council.
+This was a plan to find an appropriate solution for scattered Bedouin communities living without official permits all over the Northern Negev.
+On February 19, 2006, Abu Talul was recognized officially by the state and became part of the Abu Basma Regional Council.